Hide all answers

 Reverse Transcriptase

 Answer: RNase HThe correct answer is RNase H. 9.
-A major difference between DNA replication in prokaryotes and eukaryotes is : there is only one replication origin in prokaryotes.
-DNA amylase performs the function of DNA helicase in prokaryotes
+A major difference between DNA replication in prokaryotes and eukaryotes is : DNA amylase performs the function of DNA helicase in prokaryotes

 replication is conservative in prokaryotes